 In the summer, sun exposure, chlorine from swimming and saltwater are all things that may have been detrimental to your skin, so in the fall its time to treat your skin to some exfoliation and moisturization.
 It is a good idea to find a moisturizing cleanser that can hydrate the skin versus a soap that can leave your skin feeling dry.

 Gel washes are great in the summer, but during the fall, you may want to opt for a more creamier choice body wash.
 Scrubs are extremely profitable this time of year as the sun and chlorine have the tendency to leave our skin feeling parched and peeling.
 When you use an oil-based body scrub, it will do wonders to exfoliating and hydrating your skin.
-I recommend using the Green Tea and Lemongrass Scrub to saturate the skin while in the shower.
+I recommend using the Turmeric Scrub, to saturate the skin while in the shower.
 It is very moisturizing and leaves the body soft to the touch.

 Drop the lotion as well.
 As the air is drier in the fall, skin needs something a little thicker for added moisture.
 I recommend the Jersey butter, made with Kokum butter and oils to leave your skin feeling extra moisturized and yet still adding hydration to the skin.
 When you use a cream, you have a powerful oil barrier and it will aid in reducing water loss from the outer skin layer while providing hydration to the skin all at the same time.

 Back to ButtahFly Skin Co | Blogs